-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B..
-This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
+For calendar year 2024 this amount for in-network covered Part A and Part B services is \$0.

-For calendar year 2023 this amount for in-network covered Part A and Part B services is \$2,750.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+You have no in-network cost-sharing for most covered Part A and Part B services.
+The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, the amounts you pay for some supplemental benefits do not count toward your maximum out-of-pocket amount.
-These are identified in the Medical Benefits Chart in this Chapter.)
-If you reach the maximum out-of-pocket amount of \$2,750, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These are identified in the Medical Benefits Chart in this Chapter.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-The most you will have to pay out-of-pocket for combined in-network and out-of-network covered Part A and Part B services in 2023 is \$5,000.
+The most you will have to pay out-of-pocket for combined in-network and out-of-network covered Part A and Part B services in 2024 is \$5,000.
 The amounts you pay for copayments and coinsurance for in-network and out-of-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not toward your maximum out-of-pocket amount.
 In addition, the amounts you pay for some supplemental benefits do not count toward your maximum out-of-pocket amount.
 These are identified in the Medical Benefits Chart in this Chapter.)
 If you reach the maximum out-of-pocket amount of \$5,000, you will not have to pay any out-of-pocket costs for the rest of the year for in-network and out-of-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to balance bill you

-As a member of SSM Health Plan FlexSpend, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+As a member of our plan, an important protection for you is that you only have to pay your costsharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.